-- 4.1 Equipment and material provided by Skills/Compétences Canada - Laser printer (11x17) and/or plotter
+- 4.1 Equipment and material provided by Skills/Compétences Canada

+- Laser printer (11x17) and/or plotter

+- Table and chair

+- 120VAC power supply

+4.2 Equipment and material provided by the competitor.

+- Windows compatible hardware

+- Autodesk Products (AutoCAD, AutoCAD Architecture, Revit) (Current Year or Most Recent Version)

+- No internet access during competition

-- 4.2 Equipment and material provided by the competitor. - Windows compatible hardware - Autodesk Products (AutoCAD, AutoCAD Architecture, Revit) (Current Year or Most Recent Version) - PDF creation software (ie. Adobe Acrobat Writer) - If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
-This may require access to CMOS settings. - Canadian Wood-Frame House Construction, published by CMHC will be permitted.
-(Digital or Hardcopy) - Scales (metric and imperial) - Calculator - Pencil - Paper - Empty USB Drive - Software reference manuals, Textbooks and Electronic data (e.g. CD or diskette) will not be permitted - 4.3 Required clothing provided by the competitor. - N/A
+- PDF creation software (ie. Adobe Acrobat Writer)

+- If competitors are bringing a computer or laptop from their school (instead of their personal computer), please ensure that the computer is unlocked so documents and possibly software can be saved/installed to the hard drive and technology support can be provided onsite.
+This may require access to CMOS settings.

+- Canadian Wood-Frame House Construction, published by CMHC will be permitted.
+(Digital or Hardcopy)

+- Scales (metric and imperial)

+- Calculator

+- Pencil

+- Paper

+- Empty USB Drive

+- Software reference manuals, Textbooks and Electronic data (e.g. CD or diskette) will not be permitted

+- 4.3 Required clothing provided by the competitor.

+- N/A